 Tattoo = Spay/Neuter

-Your pet will receive a small, green tattoo near the incision site.
+All animals receive a small, green tattoo near the incision site.
 This tattoo is not another incision—it’s just a small score in the top layers of the skin filled with tattoo ink and covered with surgical glue.
-The tattoo will ensure that anyone examining your animal will know they have been sterilized.
+The tattoo will ensure that anyone examining your animal will know they have already been sterilized.